 Be sure to watch the video to find more info on my favorite preconception supplements.

 Great Lakes Gelatin – Gelatin boosts gut health.
 It also promotes strong bones, joints, and cartilage and helps prevents wrinkles, cellulite and stretch marks.

 Vitamin Code Prenatal – my favorite prenatal.
 It contains digestive enzymes and probiotics and folate instead of folic acid.
-Folic acid is poorly absorbed and has even been linked to cancer.
+Folic acid absorbs poorly and has even been linked to cancer.
 When taking any prenatal, it’s important to choose folate over folic acid.

 Chlorella – chlorella binds to toxins and flushes them from the body.
 Particularly, mercury.
 You’ve likely heard that mercury can cause complications during pregnancy.
 Chlorella assists in effectively removing mercury and other toxins and heavy metals from the body.

 Desiccated Liver – gram for gram, liver is the most nutrient dense food on earth.
-It is packed with vitamins A, E, D and K as well as iron, calcium, magnesium and so much more.
+This delicious food contains vitamins A, E, D, and K as well as iron, calcium, magnesium and so much more.
 I cannot recommend it enough.
 When I’m not eating liver regularly, I make sure to take these liver pills.
-Also a good option if you can’t stomach the idea of eating liver.
+Also, it’s a good option if you can’t stomach the idea of eating liver.

-Nordic Naturals Cod Liver Oil OR Green Pastures Cod Liver Oil – cod liver oil is a nutrient dense super food that is crucial during pregnancy.
+Nordic Naturals Cod Liver Oil OR Green Pastures Cod Liver Oil – cod liver oil is a nutrient-dense superfood that is crucial during pregnancy.
 It provides vitamins A and D as well as EPA and DHA – which are crucial for a developing fetus.
-It’s anti-inflammatory and a great addition to basically and diet.
+It’s anti-inflammatory and a great addition to basically any diet.